DerrickhSun/Mat-Mul-Opt/README.md

 -While I was replacing things with variables, I also made other small optimizations -With the clock ticking down, I implemented the same things I did for multiplication to my other operations and switched to just testing - I was practically out of ideas for further improving mul, and was instead aiming to simply get the points for correctness
 -Made last minute optimizations and tests
+-Realized I still had a slip day and continued working -Since I had time, I reverted the code back to the input-centric version (with nested for loops) and implemented blocking, though this actually slowed things down slightly
+-I attended office hours, where we were unable to find the problem, though the TA mentioned that the blocking was unnecessary due to my implementation of transpose
+-I removed the blocking, since if it was unnecessary, then it was wasting time -After removing blocking, I realized I could revert completely back to the result-centric solution to maximize the benefit from omp
+-I made various minor optimizations - mostly more moving variables around and reducing calculations where I could